Top 5 Commentaries on the Book of Revelation

 Like Ladd, Osborne is a premillennialist, and like several recent authors, he takes an eclectic approach to the book of Revelation.
 In Osborne’s case, he takes an eclectic approach with an emphasis on the futurist position.
 Osborne’s commentary is particularly helpful in providing historical background information on the people, places, and things mentioned in the biblical text.
 Like most commentators, Grant too easily dismisses the arguments for an early date of the book, but the commentary is still well worth consulting.

-Runners Up: There are a number of other helpful commentaries on the Book of Revelation including those by Robert Mounce, Ben Witherington, G.B.
+There are a number of other helpful commentaries on the Book of Revelation including those by Robert Mounce, Ben Witherington, G.B.
 Caird, Craig Keener, Leon Morris, William Hendriksen, Simon Kistemaker, Vern Poythress, and Dennis Johnson.
 If you can locate a copy, David Clark has written a basically preterist commentary on Revelation entitled The Message From Patmos.

 Although it is not a commentary, I would be remiss if I did not mention the classic little book by Richard Bauckham titled The Theology of the Book of Revelation.
 If you are interested in understanding Revelation, Bauckham’s book is a must-read.
 Bauckham also contributed the commentary on Revelation to The Oxford Bible Commentary edited by Barton and Muddiman.